 When a young woman marries she should make the following resolutions:

 Comment.
-The able wife decides to be respectful and not indifferent to her husband's best interests, and she studies the family's income, understanding that family affairs require much cooperation, and that concord is helpful to hopefully all involved.
+The able wife decides to be respectful and not indifferent to her husband's best interests.
+The able wife's happiness is to be topmost as long as there is helful concord to all involved.

 Manage Earnings to Mutual Profit